List of tennis code violations

-After the third offense, it is up to the chair umpire or tournament director whether this constitutes a Default/Disqualification.
+After the third offense, it is up to the chair umpire (1%) but mostly tournament supervisor (99%) whether this constitutes a Default/Disqualification.

 This is outside of any "off-court" issues related to a player's attire, behavior at media conferences, drug use, etc.

 Selected period code violation summary

 The New York Times compiled a list of fines received by gender between 1998 and 2018 at the four major tennis grand slam tournaments.

 List of disqualifications

 This is a list of code violations that resulted in a player or doubles team being disqualified from the tournament.